Everything you've ever wanted to know about Canadian film but were too polite to ask

 Across The Line, featuring producer and screenwriter Floyd Kane, Prism Prize founder Louis Calabro and filmmaker Cazhhmere.

-To complement the series, CBC Arts decided to ask the panellists themselves to expand on what they said on the show with a personal essay.
+To complement the series, CBC Arts decided to ask the panellists from the first season to expand on what they said on the show with a personal essay.
 From the varied perspectives of journalists, actors and filmmakers themselves, here's what they had to say:

 The Sweet Hereafter, written by Adam Cook